thiagodp/concordialang/README.md

 - Separate high-level, **business language** declarations from medium-low-level, **computing language** declarations

-- Have complete and relavant tests in few seconds
+- Have complete and relevant tests in few seconds

 - High coverage of business rules at a small declaration effort